 First, customers and insurers must facilitate resilience at the source of risk.

 Second, insurers need to make an acceptable return on capital.
 This requires disciplined and effective underwriting.

 And third, available capital must absorb shocks from accumulation risks and provide adequate compensation to insureds after such an event - in the case of cyber, it means absorbing accumulation risk, which is the root of many concerns about cyber risk.

 Cyber accumulation challenges

-The report highlights four cyber accumulation risk challenges:
+The report also highlights four cyber accumulation risk challenges:

 - a single large event or a series of consecutive events may make affirmative cyber insurance unprofitable;